Food & Beverage

 JO BARRETT

 I’m going to have to say country because Italy really hits the nail on the head for me.
-Localized, produce-driven food that’s driven by tradition and the region it comes from.
+Localised, produce-driven food that’s driven by tradition and the region it comes from.
 The importance Italians place on the preparation and consumption of food is at the forefront of life.
 I love that!

 Tell us about a perfect culinary day there